On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Introduction

-The paper is organized as follows: The linear vector channel model is described in Section II while the general form of the CS demodulators and the iterative receiver structure are introduced in Section III.
-In Section IV we analyze three types of CS demodulators for finite length linear vector channels and in Section V we deal with ISI channels as asymptotic versions of the results established in Section IV.
-The SNR asymptotics of the CS demodulators are discussed in Section VI.
-Numerical results are provided in Section VII and Section VIII summarizes the paper.
-For improved readability we have deferred some long proofs and derivations to Appendices A-K.
+The rest of the paper is organized as follows: The linear vector channel model and the iterative receiver structure are introduced in Sec.\,II, while the general form of the CS demodulators and the GMI are described in Sec.\,III.
+In Sec.\,IV we analyze three types of CS demodulators for finite length linear vector channels.
+In Sec.\,V we deal with ISI channels as asymptotic versions of the results established in Sec.\,IV.
+The signal to noise ratio (SNR) asymptotic of the CS demodulators are discussed in Sec.\,VI.
+Empirical results are provided in Sec.\,VII, and Sec.\,VIII summarizes the paper.
+For improved readability, we have deferred some long proofs and derivations to Appendices A-K.

-\subsection{Notation}
+\subsubsection{Notation}